EmHengly/Khmer-text-recognition-dataset/README.md

 ## License
 Specify the license you’re using here.

-## Acknowledgments
+## cknowledgments
-Thank you for supporting research on Khmer word recognition.
-This dataset aims to advance text recognition for complex scripts like Khmer.

----

-This `README.md` will automatically display in the Kaggle dataset page, providing users with a clear and organized description.
-Be sure to select an appropriate license on Kaggle to clarify how others can use the data.
+This research is supported by ViLa Lab and funded by the ARES (Academy of Research and Higher Education) program.
+We are grateful for their support in advancing text recognition for complex scripts like Khmer.